 Update the connection string

-Replace the placeholders in the connection string with your relevant SQL Server database credentials.
+Replace the placeholders in the connection string from the code above with your relevant SQL Server database credentials.

 Note